speakeasy-api/openapi-reference-documentation/README.md

 - TODO: Go through and update all examples of yaml and generated code once full documentation and example spec is complete.
 - TODO: Ensure we refer to API, Endpoint, etc consistently throughout the documentation.
+- TODO: Determine the best way to link back to the generator?
+Should we talk directly about it in this documentation, or leave it to links and/or expandable sections that go into more detail?
+- TODO: make the difference between OpenAPI references and JSON Schema references clear.
+I think this is a common point of confusion for people.

 ## OPEN QUESTIONS (REMOVE BEFORE PUBLISHING)